 Melissa Smith

-Melissa is most inspired by everyday people such as yourselves for doing what is right when it seems impossible and giving the voiceless a fighting chance.
-Melissa loves hiking, canoeing, wildlife watching, travel, swearing and doing stand up comedy in her spare time.
-Her favorite animal is the raccoon and she is quick to remind you that it’s your favorite too.
+Melissa is most inspired by everyday people doing what is right and giving the voiceless a fighting chance.
+She loves hiking, canoeing, wildlife watching, travel, and doing stand-up comedy in her spare time.
+Her favorite animal is the raccoon, and she is quick to remind you that it’s your favorite too.

 Board of Directors

-Sarah Bergstrom lives in the town of Eagle Point, Wisconsin on a small subsistence farm where she is raising fruits, vegetables and poultry.
+Sarah Bergstrom lives in Wisconsin on a small subsistence farm where she is raising fruits, vegetables and poultry.

 Sarah Bergstrom

-Sarah lives in the town of Eagle Point, Wisconsin on a small farm that has been in her family for 4 generations.
+Sarah lives in Wisconsin on a small farm that has been in her family for four generations.
 In addition to raising fruits, vegetables and poultry on her subsistence farm, she works in software design and data analytics.

 She has a degree in Political Science from the University of Wisconsin – River Falls, and has experience working with political campaigns and policy reform initiatives.